Painting Cost FAQs

 And all of these homes are set on different sized and sloped blocks.
 How the home is built on the land also contributes to the difficulty of painting and therefore is a pricing factor.
 Granted there are some variables that are constant however a professional painting contractor will want to visit the home, measure it up, check variables like current coatings, colours (and new colours), level of preparation required and access to areas being painted.

-When I had to advise family, friends, and clients on this question I try to get them to answer a couple of other critical questions that can determine the overall experience and ‘true cost’ of getting their house painted.
+When I had to advise, I try to get them to answer a couple of other critical questions.
+These questions can determine the overall experience and ‘true cost’ of getting their house painted.

 1. Why are they painting?

 2. When was the last time the home got painted?